-Above the two phone-state layers, the Dynamic Time Warping algorithm [8] is applied (in the DTW layer) to find the optimal path of phone-hypotheses for the word models (German alphabet).
-In the letter layer the activations of the phone-state units along the optimal paths are accumulated.
-The highest score of the letter units represents the recognized letter.
-In a second phase the networks are trained to fit letter targets.
-The error derivatives are backpropagated from the letter units through the best path in the DTW layer down to the front-end TDNNs, ensuring that the network is optimized for the actual evaluation task, which is letter and not phoneme recognition.
+In a MS-TDNN the hierarchy continues above the phone-state layer with the Multi-State (MS) units [17] that is the DTW layer and word layer.
+In the forward pass of the network the DTW layer performs the Dynamic Time Warping algorithm [8] with the phoneme hypotheses as input to find the optimal path for the word models (German alphabet).
+The activations of the phone-state units along the optimal paths are accumulated in the word layer.
+The word unit with the highest score represents the recognized letter.
+In a second learning phase (after the TDNN bootstrapping) the networks are trained to fit word targets.
+The error derivatives are backpropagated from the word units through the best path in the DTW layer down to the front-end TDNNs, ensuring that the network is optimized for the actual evaluation task, which is letter and not phoneme recognition.
 As before, the acoustic and visual subnets are trained individually.